 This means that their Recovery Point Objective amounts to 100 files containing accumulatively 100,000 words.

-Let’s say a cyber incident happens at 7:59 PM wiping all the data from ABC’s Google Drive.
+Let’s say a cyber incident or a data breach happens at 7:59 PM wiping all the data from ABC’s Google Drive.
 It means that the company hasn’t backed up data produced on this day.
 The company decides to not pay the ransom and instead retrieve data from a backup.
 Thus, their Recovery Point Actual is equal to their RPO, i.e. they’ve lost 100 files and 100,000 words of translation.